eswarchandravidyasagar/dev-guide/README.md

 ```

 #### Rebasing
 Rebasing 'replays' your branch's commits onto the tip of the specified branch, creating new commits in the process.
-Rebasing is particularly useful when preparing to make a pull request.
+Rebasing is particularly useful when preparing to make a PR.
 It allows you to make your feature branch up to date with the latest code on the main branch.
 If the main branch has moved on since you branched off, rebasing can help by putting your changes on top of what everyone else has already done.

 In the terminal, you would typically switch to the branch you want to rebase and then use the `git rebase` command.